portegys/CausationLearning/README.md

 Learn causations in event streams that contain cause-and-effect sequences.
 A cause-and-effect sequence has a single effect event and one or more cause events.
 The cause events occur in an arbitrary order.
-Cause and effect events can be separated by 0 or more intervening events.
+Cause and effect events can be distributed over time, meaning they can be separated by 0 or more intervening events.

 One aim of this project is to build more generalized mediator neurons for the Mona neural network.

+Develop: Import Eclipse project.

 Build:
 <pre>